HuiyingZz/NDDPlus/NDD+.md

 - Potions

-For each potion room,  leave at least 3 potions to DPS for tanking f3 boss skill (or f2 if something goes incrediblely wrong) while DPSing.
+Leave potions to DPS (or Tank if you are good enough to take care of DPS) for tanking f3 boss skill (or f2 if something goes incrediblely wrong) while DPSing.

 # Misc Tips